Texas Heartbeat Act: Academic opinions

-The Texas Heartbeat Act is intensely controversial because it was written to frustrate judicial review and thwart the judiciary from enforcing Supreme Court precedents that declared abortion to be a constitutionally protected right.
+The Texas Heartbeat Act is intensely controversial because it was written to frustrate judicial review and thwart the judiciary from enforcing Supreme Court precedents that, at the time, declared abortion to be a constitutionally protected right.
 That the Act succeeded in eliminating access to pre-viability abortions in Texas while Roe v.
-Wade ostensibly remained the law of the land has only added to the controversy surrounding the law.
-Law professors that supported Roe v.
-Wade, such as Laurence Tribe and Michael C. Dorf, have criticized the Act and its enforcement mechanism as "cynical" and "diabolical".
-Opponents of abortion have praised the Act's circumvention of Roe v.
-Wade as "brilliant", and "genius".
+Wade still nominally remained the law of the land added to the controversy.
+Law professors who supported Roe v.
+Wade, such as Laurence Tribe and Michael C. Dorf, criticized the Act and its enforcement mechanism as "cynical" and "diabolical".
+Opponents of abortion praised the Act's circumvention of Roe v.
+Wade as "brilliant" and "genius".